 But abortion, the right-to-life issues, and aid to parochial schools have emerged as the focal issues on the Catholic moral and political agenda; they have in fact been projected to the nation as the Catholic equivalent to what Israel and Soviet Jewry mean to American Jews.
-The issues, of course, are not the same-the right-to-life issues are profoundly moral theological questions which presuppose a specific theological and doctrinal commitment; Israel and Soviet Jewry are far more human rights and national self-determination issues which do not require theological assent as preconditions for understanding and support.
+The issues, of course, are not the same the right-to-life issues are profoundly moral theological questions which presuppose a specific theological and doctrinal commitment; Israel and Soviet Jewry are far more human rights and national self-determination issues which do not require theological assent as preconditions for support.

 For years, Catholic leadership has publicly advocated the abortion and other right-to-life issues as "Catholic" issues.
-These have become rallying points involving Catholic identity and in effect the mobilization of Catholic people-hood.
-The effect of that formulation of issues is that if they are perceived in the popular mind as "Catholic" issues they need not necessarily be "Protestant" or "Jewish" or broadly "American" issues.
-The effort to win support for the "Catholic" issues of abortion through the means of civic legislation inevitably is then perceived as an imposition of parochial views on the general public, and therefore meets with resistance from many non-Catholics, and, regrettably, hostility from others.
+These have become rallying points involving Catholic identity and in effect the mobilization of Catholic peoplehood.
+The effect of that formulation of issues is that if they are perceived in the popular mind as "Catholic issues" they need not necessarily be "Protestant" or "Jewish" or "American" issues.
+The effort to win support for the "Catholic issue" of abortion through the means of civic legislation inevitably will meet with resistance from many non-Catholics and regrettable hostility from others.

-When you add to that chemistry the manner in which some

-right-to-life groups have in their advertising, posters, and press releases literally written a scenario in which the world consists of "angels" (pro-right-to-lifers) and "demons" (antis), you have assured the alientation of most of the American people from your cause.
-(Some of the posters showing a foetus with a dagger plunged through its heart, and the inscription, "Don't Join the Murderers" verges, I must confess, on pornography.)
+When you add to that chemistry the manner in which some right-to-life groups have in their advertising, posters, and press releases literally written a scenario in which the world consists of "angels" (pro-right-to-lifers) and "demons" (anti's), you have assured the alienation of most of the American people from your cause.
+(Some of the posters showing a foetus with a dagger plunged through its heart, and the inscription, "Don't Join the Murderers," verge, I must confess, on pornography.)

-The underlying pathos of this situation is that the reverence for life issue is not only a Catholic issue.
-It is profoundly an issue of Biblical morality.
-And if you scan the world scene today in terms of the growing waves of dehumanization-of massacres, tortures, dying by mass starvation, terrorism-the preservation of human life in all its stages-from womb to tomb-is an overwhelming moral humanitarian issue that should appeal to the conscience and concern of even the most hard-bitten secularist.
+The underlying pathos of this situation is that the reverence-for-life issue is not only a Catholic issue.
+It is profoundly an issue of biblical morality.
+And if you scan the world scene today in terms of the growing waves of massacres, tortures, dying by starvation, terrorism, the preservation of human life in all its stages-from womb to tomb-is an overwhelming moral, humanitarian issue that should appeal to the conscience and concern of the most hard-bitten secularist.

-And so the first requirement of interreligious statesmanship, may I suggest, is to de-sectarianize the right-to-life issues and find creative ways to engage thoughtful, caring Americans of all religious traditions, or of none, in a national dialogue in which I am confident a great many will recognize the moral stake they have in this cause whose ultimate end must be a movement to humanize the human condition-while there is still time.
+And so the first requirement of interreligious leadership, may I suggest, is to de-sectarianize the right-to-life issues and find creative ways to engage thoughtful, caring Americans of all religious traditions in a national dialogue in which I am confident a great many will recognize the moral stake they have in this cause whose ultimate end must be a movement to humanize the human condition while there is still time.